 Sleeping on your back with your arms at your side is generally considered to be the best sleeping position for spine health and it’s good for your neck, too, as long as you don’t use too many pillows.

-That said, back sleepers tend to snore more than those in any other position and sleep apnea is strongly associated with sleeping on the back.
+That said, back sleepers tend to snore more than those in any other positions and sleep apnea is strongly associated with sleeping on the back.

 2. Fetal Position